 The standard size for an EAN-13 barcode is about 38mm wide, but anything within 80% – 200% of the standard size is okay.
 The smallest recommended width for an EAN-13 barcode is 30mm.
 For more information, see the official standards for barcode size.

-No. If you buy a barcode from our company it will not be registered in a central database, as there is no central database for barcode numbers.
+No. If you buy a barcode from our company, it will not be registered in a central database, as there is no central database for barcode numbers.
 After you receive a barcode number from us, you can begin using it however you want to – you do not have to register it first.
-It is your responsibility to monitor the use of your barcode number (ie. to make sure that it is only assigned to one product at a time).
+It is your responsibility to monitor the use of your barcode number (i.e. to ensure that it is only assigned to one product at a time).
 Our company offers an optional barcode registration service (this is not compulsory).
 If you purchase barcode registration from us, we will register your barcode & product on the major internet databases.

-Printing your barcode in black on white is the safest thing to do, however it is okay to print the barcode in some other colours too.
-If you are adding colour to the barcode, the background of the barcode needs to be a warm colour (eg. red, yellow, or orange) and the bars needs to be a cool colour (eg. green or blue).
+Printing your barcode in black on white is the safest thing to do.
+However, it is okay to print the barcode in some other colours too.
+If you are adding colour to the barcode, the barcode background needs to be a warm colour (e.g. red, yellow, or orange), and the bars need to be a cool colour (e.g. green or blue).
 You cannot use metallic colours on any part of the barcode.
 If you print your barcode in colours other than black and white, we recommend that you thoroughly test the barcode to ensure that it scans well before using it.
-For more information please read our Barcode Colour Guide PDF.
+For more information, please read our Barcode Colour Guide PDF.

-Books need an ISBN number.
-You need to get one of these numbers assigned to your publication (Please see here for details on obtaining an ISBN Number), and then come back to us and order the barcode images for your number online.
-We will then email your barcode images to you & you can start using them on your book.
+Books need an ISBN.
+You need to get one of these numbers assigned to your publication (Please see here for details on obtaining an ISBN), and then come back to us and order the barcode images for your number online.
+We will then email your barcode images to you & you can start using them in your book.